cobwebkanamachi/contiki/examples/ipv6/rpl-border-router/README.md

 5. You should now be able to browse to your router node using your web browser: http://[<ROUTER IPv6 ADDRESS>]/.
-On this page you should see a list of all accessible nodes with their IP adresses.
+On this page you should see a list of all accessible nodes with their IP addresses.